 Garmin’s inReach Devices also give you the ability to “ping” a device to determine its location as long as it’s powered up and can be reached by the satellite network.
 If you were unconscious, this could help pinpoint your location in an emergency.
 Of course, the person initiating the ping still wouldn’t know if you were actually having an emergency or whether you’d simply stopped for a rest.
 Still, if you’d had an accident and gotten a message out before collapsing, this ping feature could be of some utility to a Search and Rescue effort.

 Satellite communication devices have become quite popular amongst hikers and backpackers, but you can argue that they provide a false sense of security for solo hikers if you have a serious accident that renders you unconscious.
 If you have an accident and can activate a Search and Rescue help request before you lose consciousness, they can be invaluable, but there isn’t any surefire way for anyone to confirm the need for a Search and Rescue activation if you’re unresponsive.
 Your best bet is to hike with a partner who can send a request to Search and Rescue via a satellite massager or personal locator on your behalf in an emergency or to define a scheme of regular check-in messages with a person who has your trip plan.
 If you don’t check-in on schedule, that might be grounds for a Search and Rescue callout, depending on the circumstances, although there are still many reasons why you may not be able to respond that aren’t due to a medical emergency.

-Despite these limitations, satellite communicators and personal locator beacons still have value, but they fall short of hiking with a companion who can activate one if you are unable to.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Despite these limitations, satellite communicators and personal locator beacons still have value, but they fall short of hiking with a companion who can activate one if you are unable to.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.